-The Nominating and Corporate Governance Committee of the Board is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, selecting or recommending to the Board for selection candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing a set of corporate governance principles for the Company.
+The Nominating and Corporate Governance Committee is responsible for identifying, reviewing and evaluating candidates to serve as directors of the Company (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, selecting or recommending to the Board for selection candidates for election to the Board, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing a set of corporate governance principles for the Company.

-The Nominating and Corporate Governance Committee is currently composed of three directors: Dr. Luderer Dr. Vuori, and Dr. Linney.
+The Nominating and Corporate Governance Committee is currently composed of three directors: Dr. Luderer, Dr. Vuori and Dr. Linney.
 Each member of the Nominating and Corporate Governance Committee is independent under the Nasdaq listing standards, a non-employee director and free from any relationship that would interfere with the exercise of his independent judgment.
-The Nominating and Corporate Governance Committee met twice during the fiscal year.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website at www.bionanogenomics.com.
-The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2020.
+The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2021.